 - Snacks and an empty water bottle– You never know what is going to be available to eat or drink on the plane or at the airport.
 I’ve been to airports with nothing – not even a vending machine available.
 Bring a good combination of healthy and “exciting snacks” (snacks that kids like such as, character fruit snacks).
 Fill up your water bottle before you board the plane to avoid dehydration.

 - Food and beverage for toddlers and infants – The TSA makes exceptions on the 3-1-1 liquid rules for infants and toddlers.
-Check out the rules before you head to the airport so you know how you can bring your formula and food through s
+Check out the rules before you head to the airport so you know how you can bring your formula and food through security without issue

 TRAVEL HACK: My favorite thing to do for my daughter is to get her a few new little toys for each flight to keep her interested, engaged, and…. to bribe her to be good for me.
 (Yes, I said it – I bribe my kid.)
 Some of the things I get her are: play dough, silly putty, new crayons, small notebooks, and some of the varying mystery bags of toys such as, Shopkins, My Little Pony, and Paw Patrol.
 Throughout the trip I use these as incentives for her to cooperate with me when she is not cooperating.
 “Zora, do you want a prize?
 Ok, I need